My Cape Town Stay

-Celebrate the New Year in style by making reservations for an all-inclusive New Year's Cruise to Mozambique, Madagascar, Seychelles & Mauritius onboard the luxury MSC Orchestra.
+Celebrate the New Year in style by making reservations for an all-inclusive New Year's Cruise to Mauritius, Reunion & Mozambique onboard the luxury MSC OPERA.

 Discover this big cruise ship, which offers the very best in relaxing and in cruising comfort: steaming sauna, bubbling whirlpools, well-equipped gym as well as the elegant wine-tasting room, the original sushi bar and the tone is set on the welcoming atmosphere.
 Most of the cabins have balconies, ideal for relaxing and enjoying your memorable holiday.